What do you mean you're trying to figure out EIB history in terms of what?

 Am I right?

-That was that wasn't what started it for me.
+No, sir, that wasn't what started it for me.

-Don't I'm not being contentious.
+I'm not being contentious.

 Don't misunderstand.

-Um but I think that this all started, or a lot of it did with it.
+But I think that this all started, or a lot of it did with it.

-Do you even remember the tuck?
+Do you even remember the tuck rule?

-Oh, you don't know what the tuck rule is.
+Oh, you don't know what the tuck rule is?

 Okay, we've got to go back.